 Blues are perfect for mixing when decorating – and you can achieve this easily with a sumptuous layering of texture and pattern, each featuring a different shade of blue with similar, complementary tones.
 In fact, this is the key to a serene blue-and-white bedroom or living room scheme.

 Here, a bold headboard fabric creates a focal point, complemented by a curtain and cushion in similar shades, while the valance and throw add essential warmth and softness.

 Most colors go well with blue, although introducing warmer shades, such as yellow, orange and red will add warmth to the scheme where it might otherwise be lacking.

-You can always put blue with white – doing so will create an elegant, restful room with good natural daylight.
+You can always put blue with white – doing so will create an elegant, restful room with good natural daylight, ideal for blue hallway ideas.
 Another color to put with blue is one from the range of neutrals and naturals – including brown and black.
-The one colour to avoid is grey, which can make a blue decor scheme feel cold.
+The one color to avoid is grey, which can make a blue decor scheme feel cold.